ENGN2912B-2018/HPC-A/Qt installation guide.md

 Check whether g++ has been successfully intalled and can be detected by Qt.
 Launch Qt Creator, go to Tools > Options and select Kits.
 You will see a computer icon in front of gcc, showing that gcc now works in your machine and in Qt.

-## Part 2: Windows 10 Qt Installation Guide
+## Windows 10 Qt Installation Guide

 Part 2 is a Qt installation guide for Windows 10.